Mirtazapine 30mg and 45mg Tablets

 - Evening dose forgotten - do not take it with the next morning dose.
 Continue treatment with your normal morning and evening doses.

 - Both doses forgotten - do not try to make up for the missed tablets.
 Continue with your usual morning and evening dose the next day.

 If you have trouble remembering to take your medicine, ask your pharmacist for some hints.

-If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, agitated, have increased heart rate or lose consciousness.
+If you take too many Avanza tablets, you may feel drowsy, dizzy, confused, and agitated.

 If you or someone you know is showing warning signs of suicide-related behaviour while taking Avanza, contact your doctor or a mental health professional right away or go to the nearest hospital for treatment.
 These signs include: